Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

-The angle where H$\alpha$ matches best ($\#$186) also does quite well for [O I] and [Fe II].
-However, for Mg I] this viewing angle comes out very narrow, and for [Ca II] the fit is not good as the double-peaked nature of the doublet mostly vanishes at this viewing angle.
+The angle where H$\alpha$ matches best (\txtred{VA 197}) \txtred{does not do too well for any of the other elements.
+For} for Mg~I] this viewing angle comes out very narrow, and for [Ca~II] the fit is not good as the double-peaked nature of the doublet \txtred{partially} vanishes at this viewing angle.

-The viewing angle with the best fitting [Fe II] profile ($\#$166) has an equally narrow Mg I] profile, and also a slightly narrow but otherwise well-matching H$\alpha$ profile.
-It reproduces the [O I] profile quite decently, while the [Ca II] profile is a bit off on the widths of the peaks, but not so bad in reproducing the two distinct peaks.
+The viewing angle with the best fitting [Fe~II] profile (\txtred{VA 165}) \txtred{also has a} narrow Mg~I] profile, and a slightly narrow but otherwise well-matching H$\alpha$ profile.
+It reproduces the [O~I] profile quite decently \txtred{(it is directly adjacent to the [O~I] best fitting angle)}, while the [Ca~II] profile is \txtred{quite a close match to the observed profile}.

-[Ca II]'s best fitting viewing angle ($\#$235) is quite far from each of the other best-fitting viewing angles, and subsequently does not match any of the observed line profiles for the other elements very well.
-Mg I] and H$\alpha$ are too narrow, although [Fe II] is reasonable in width and shape.
-The [O I] profile is quite boxy at the peak for this viewing angle, which does not match the observations.
+[Ca~II]'s best fitting viewing angle (\txtred{VA 317}) is quite far from each of the other best-fitting viewing angles, and subsequently does not match any of the observed line profiles for the other elements very well.
+Mg~I]\txtred{, [O~I],} and H$\alpha$ are too narrow, although [Fe~II] is reasonable in width and shape.

-When determining the viewing angle which gets the best fit for all five line profiles weighted together, the outcome is a viewing angle ($\#$165) where in particular [O I] and [Ca II] are both well fitting, and also [Fe II] is quite good (which is not too surprising as this is an adjacent viewing angle to the best [Fe II] one).
-The H$\alpha$ profile for this viewing angle is a bit narrow, as is Mg I].
-In the magnesium case, this actually occurs for the majority of viewing angles, and when Mg I] is broader at least one of the other elements does not fit well.
+When determining the viewing angle which gets the best fit for all five line profiles weighted together, the outcome is \txtred{the} viewing angle (\txtred{VA} 165) \txtred{that was also the best fitting angle for [Fe~II].
+This angle also has one of the best fits for [O~I], and captures [Ca~II] very well while H$\alpha$ is decent.
+Mg~I] is not too well fitted here, but as this is the case for the majority of the viewing angles this angle still comes out as the best one overall.}

-\subsubsection{Comparison to SN 2016bkv}
+\subsubsection{Comparison to SN~2016bkv}

-In Figure~\ref{fig:lineprofdet_sn2016bkv}, the model line profiles (orange) are compared against SN 2016bkv at 438 days (in blue).
-The resolution of the observation in this epoch is higher than for the model spectra ($R=5000$, or \kms{60}), so the observed spectrum was convolved to the same resolution as our models ($R=2700$, or \kms{111}).
-The $\chi^2$ values are normalized to the highest $\chi^2$ value for that element across all the viewing angles, meaning that these $\chi^2$ values should not be compared between different element or datasets of different SNe.
+In Figure~\ref{fig:lineprofdet_sn2016bkv}, the model line profiles (orange) are compared against SN~2016bkv at 438 days (in blue).
+The resolution of the observation in this epoch is higher than for the model spectra ($R=5000$, or \kms{60}), so the observed spectrum was convolved to the same resolution as our models ($R=2700$, or \kms{111}). \txtred{Also here, the $\chi^2$ values have been normalized by element.}